 We thrive on quality production and character-driven storytelling.
 We know that telling a great story takes more than just beautiful shots, but connecting with an audience.
 We are fueled by crafting quality work, inspiring others and leaving a legacy that we’re proud of.

-Thibul Nettle AKA Stinga T is a renowned Indigenous Australian rapper/songwriter and actor with multiple awards with a career spanning over 18 years.
-He is a Noongar man and belongs to the Bibbulam and Yuet people in WA.
+Thibul Nettle AKA Stinga T is a renowned First Nations Australian rapper/songwriter and actor with multiple awards with a career spanning over two decades.
+He is a Noongar man and belongs to the Bibbulam and Whadjuk people in WA.
 After years of writing lyrical story-driven solo songs, Thibul turned his writing talents to film.
 Firestick Films was founded in 2012 with the intention to create and develop strong narrative stories that would give fellow Aboriginal actors an opportunity to be cast in films where they could play mainstream characters and use this platform to purely show their acting ability to the world.
 A dream that Thibul has always wanted to see for his people within the Australian film and TV industry.

 In late 2018 a US screenwriter approached Thibul after watching his short film The Protectors online and asked if he would be interested in directing his horror film “Fate of the Night.”
 Thibul accepted the directing challenge and opportunity and teamed up with Adelaide production company Scuti and in July 2019 they shot the film in a remarkable 14 days on a very low shoestring budget.
-The film is now in post-production scheduled for a 2020 release date.
+Fate of the Night is now available to stream on all good VOD platforms.

 Firestick Films now have an impressive slate of feature films ready to head into production.